robertjskelton/robertjskelton.github.io/_posts/2024-05-09-ferrari-360-coolant-flush.markdown

 ![Coolant](/images/coolant/8.jpg)

 Next step is to drain the radiators.
 There is a drain cap for each radiator, remove those and catch the old coolant.
-For my passenger side cap, I had to clip the wing on each side, since the radaitor was sitting very close to a piece of the frame, but it's still easy to get on and off.
+For my passenger side cap, I had to clip the wing on each side, since the radiator was sitting very close to a piece of the frame, but it's still easy to get on and off.
 Watch the coolant to see if any oil is mixed in, if so, you likely need a heat exchanger replacement.

 ![Coolant](/images/coolant/3.jpg)
 ![Coolant](/images/coolant/4.jpg)